Stochastic Dynamics for Video Infilling: Experiments

 \subsection{KTH Action Dataset}

 The KTH Action dataset \cite{schuldt2004recognizing} contains real-world videos of multiple human actions.
+In our setting, all actions are trained together.
 Although the background is uniform, there is still some pixel noise.
-We found setting the mask's weight to 5 on moving pixels and 0 on noise is beneficial.
+We found setting the map's weight to 3 on moving pixels is beneficial.
 Since most actions such as waving follow fixed patterns, the FSTN and the SepConv can achieve the best scores in PSNR and SSIM (Table \ref{tab:avg_overall}).
 However, if the object in frame 8 and 16 has a similar body pose, the SepConv and the SuperSloMo will freeze the object's body and slide the object to its new position (Figure \ref{fig:stochastic_KTH1}).
-SDVI without frame 0 and 24 suffers from the uncertainties of the initial state (Figure \ref{fig:stochastic_KTH1}).
-Illustrated in Figure \ref{fig:stochastic_KTH2}, the result of FSTN contains blurry pixels on moving region although it keeps the static parts sharp.
+SDVI without frame 0 and 24 suffers from the uncertainty of the initial state (Figure \ref{fig:stochastic_KTH1}).
+The result of FSTN (in \ref{fig:stochastic_KTH2}) contains blurry pixels on moving region although it keeps the static parts sharp.
 Our sequence with best SSIM has a similar pattern as the ground truth.
 Even the random sampled sequence shown in Figure \ref{fig:stochastic_KTH2} has different dynamics in the middle, its initial and final movements still stick to the ground truth.
 Therefore our model still achieves an outstanding LMS over other methods (Table \ref{tab:avg_overall}).